-Everybody likes to talk about how much they’re contributing to their 401(k) plans, or about how much they should be contributing to their 401(k) plans.
+Everybody likes to talk about how much they’re contributing to their 401(k) plans or how much they should be contributing to their 401(k) plans.

 That’s important, no doubt.

-That’s the real measure of success or failure of any retirement plan which involves the 401(k) as the main piece.
+That’s the real measure of success or failure of any retirement plan that involves the 401(k) as the main piece.

 We’ll break it down this way…